dylan-lang/opendylan/documentation/getting-started-ide/source/browsing.rst

 Double-click on ``<reversi-square>`` in the list of definitions.

-To find this definition easily, you can use the Definitions page’s popup list to show only Classes.
+To find this definition easily, you can use the Definitions page's popup list to show only Classes.

 The browser appears.